wvpianoman/brian-nixos/README.md

 </div>
 This repo contains the configs and programs for the computers in my stable.
 Currently there are 3 laptops I am deploying NixOS on:

-*MacbookPro 9,2
+-MacbookPro 9,2
-*Dell Latitude E6540
+-Dell Latitude E6540
-*Lenovo Slim7 16IAH7 82VB
+-Lenovo Slim7 16IAH7 82VB

 + **Should I use NixOS?**